tvheadend/tvheadend-documentation/docs/webui/config_tvhlog.md

 ####Configuration Options

 **Debug log path**
-: text
+: <font color=red>Text...</font>

 **Debug to syslog**
-: text
+: <font color=red>Text...</font>

 **Debug trace (low-level stuff)**
-: text
+: <font color=red>Text...</font>

 **Debug subsystems**
-: text
+: <font color=red>Text...</font>

 **Trace subsystems**
-: text
+: <font color=red>Text...</font>

 Changes to any of these settings must be confirmed by pressing the ‘Save configuration’ button before taking effect.

-Note that the settings is not saved to a storage.
-It is available only until the actual tvheadend process is running.
-If you like to change the default behaviour permanently, use the command line options like `-l`, `–debug`, `–trace`.
-This configuration is stored usually in the /etc/sysconfig tree (depending on the distribution) or an init script.
+Note that settings are not saved to a storage.
+Any change is available only while Tvheadend is running, and will be lost on a restart.
+To change the default behaviour permanently, use command line options such as `-l`, `–debug`, `–trace`.

+Depending on your distribution, the default command-line configuration is usually stored in the `/etc/sysconfig` tree or an init script.
+You may also be able to change `/etc/default/tvheadend` to add additional command-line parameters.

+##Note: <font color=red>It'd be helpful to expand as to what happens on what distro...</font>